Torres del Paine

 Night view of "The City of Rivers" - Pixabay |

-Valdivia, also known as "The city of Rivers", is the capital of Los Rios Region.
-It is situated 848 km south of Santiago, the Chilean capital.
-Founded in 1552, Valdivia holds the title of being the fourth oldest Chilean city.
+Valdivia, also known as "The City of Rivers," is the capital of the Los Rios Region.
+Located 848 km south of Santiago, Chile’s capital, Valdivia was founded in 1552 and is the fourth oldest city in Chile.

 ![]() |